 Well, maybe, but full carbon wheels are incredibly expensive and if your bike has rim brakes, the braking is almost invariably worse than with cheap alloy rims, especially if it’s raining.

 If you’re a lighter rider, deep section wheels will make your bike harder to handle because they catch more wind.
-You could swap back to your regular wheels when the weather’s bad, but don’t forget you’ll have to change brake pads as well because carbon requires special pads.
+You could swap back to your regular wheels when the weather’s bad, but (again, if you have rim brakes) don’t forget you’ll have to change brake pads as well because carbon requires special pads.

 Does it still seem worth the effort?